Mariners tag Sale and rout defending champion Red Sox 12-4

 Red Sox: RHP Nathan Eovaldi (6-7, 3.81 ERA) went 5-4 in 18 appearances last season after being acquired by Boston, including the postseason.

 Mariners: LHP Yusei Kikuchi (0-0) will make his anticipated home debut for Seattle.
-Kikuchi threw 4 2/3 innings in the team's second game in Tokyo, allowing one earned run, but failed to make it through the fifth.
+Kikuchi threw 4 2/3 innings during the team's second game in Tokyo, allowing one earned run.